sheetalbongale/sheetalbongale/README.md

 👩🏻‍💻  I am a budding full-stack Data Scientist/Analyst & a Semiconductor Professional with a keen interest in Python Programming & Machine Learning.

-#### 🌱 I’m currently learning
+#### 🌱 I’m currently learning -
-- Deep Learning techniques using Keras and TensorFlow (Refering Aurelien Géron's book)
+- Deep Learning techniques using Keras and TensorFlow (Referring Aurelien Géron's book)
 - Time Series Forecasting
-- Semiconductor Manufacturing Yield Analytics
+- Anomaly Detection

-#### 📈  Looking forward to
+#### 📈  Looking forward to -
 ➜ Seeking roles as a Data Scientist, ML Engineer, Data Analyst, Data Engineer, Business Analyst, Python Developer or a Full Stack Software Engineer in a fast-paced and code intensive environment.